 The Swedish Society of Medicine, grant number SLS-973387 &

-The Swedish carnegie hero fund
+The Swedish Carnegie Hero Fund

 Data availability

-The data that support the findings of this study are available on request from the corresponding author, H. Albaaj.
+The data that support the findings of this study are available following the approval of a project suggesting to use the data by the Swedish Ethical Review Authority and the appropriate bodies at the Karolinska University Hospital.
+More information is available on request from the corresponding author, H. Albaaj.
 The data are not publicly available due to containing information that could compromise the privacy of research participants.

 Abstract